aminrj/aminrj.github.io/_posts/2026-03-18-gpai-meets-agentic-ai.md

 ---

-## A Compliance-Annotated Reference Architecture
+## A compliance-annotated reference architecture

 The following architecture shows an MCP deployment with compliance controls at each layer, annotated by the Article each control satisfies.